apparebit/siteforge/packages/multitasker/README.md

 Terminate the multitasker.
 After this method has been invoked, no new tasks will be scheduled and a best effort attempt will be made at terminating on-going tasks early.
-This method returns the same promise as `ondone()`, which fulfills when this multitasker has stopped.
+This method returns the same promise as `done()`, which fulfills when this multitasker has stopped.
 In other words, stopping a multitasker and waiting for it to be done is as simple as: